 If you are an MRC-funded PhD student with an interest in communicating your science to a wider audience, then the Max Perutz Science Writing Award is for you.

 The award aims to encourage and recognise outstanding written communication among MRC PhD students.

-Fourteen outstanding articles were shortlisted for the 2016 Max Perutz Science Writing Award.
-The winner, runner-up and commendations were announced at an awards ceremony in London.
-Read all 14 short-listed articles
+Fourteen outstanding articles were shortlisted for the 2017 Max Perutz Science Writing Award.
+The winner, runners-up and commendations were announced at an awards ceremony in London.
+Read all 14 short-listed articles (PDF, 1.16MB)

 Why does my research matter?